-Overcoming learning disabilities was born out of knowing my son was ABLE to learn and seeking God’s guidance.
+Learning Abled Kids was born out of knowing my son was ABLE to learn and seeking God’s guidance.
 I believed in my son’s ABLED-ness.
-Educationally, he needed what every child needs:
+Educationally, he needed what every child needs to have:

 - to be given tools and technology to help him learn,

-- and to be taught according to his individual needs.
+- and to receive teaching according to his individual needs.

 Do you want to know how well homeschooling works for Overcoming Learning Disabilities?

-After eight years of homeschooling, my son was accepted at every college he applied to.
-He enrolled at a large state-run research University where he received an Honors Scholarship and fully paid tuition.
+After eight years of homeschooling, every college to which he applied accepted my son for admission.
+My son enrolled at a large state-run research University, where he received an Honors Scholarship and fully paid tuition.

 On the ACT college entrance exam, my son’s composite score was at the 95th percentile.
 He scored at the 97th percentile in math and at the 99th percentile in Science.

 My son was on the Dean’s list almost every semester.
-During his senior year he made straight A’s, putting him on the President’s List for the entire year.
-He was invited to join three National Honor’s Societies at college.
-He joined two of them.
+During his senior year in college, my son made straight A’s, which put him on the President’s List for the entire year.
+Three National Honor’s Societies at college invited my son to join, and he is now a member of two of them.